Hysa0/3D_Vision_Project/README.md

 ![reconstruction results obtained from DUSt3R vase](black_vase/DUSt3R/ball_white_duster.png)

 I still wonder why this orange cup with a black sphere is call black vase

+## Blender and Bsdf
+After installing Blender, simply follow the instructions in the README file located in the Blender_Bsdf_code folder.
+REMEMBER: only import .glb files, if you want to make it work properly.
+Next, run the code in Blender by following the provided instructions, and you should observe an improvement in your reconstruction.

+## Blender and Bsdf
+If you want to compute the PSNR and SSIM, use the "Computation" folder, where you'll find the Python script computation.py.
+It's a one-click script.
+To test it, a handmade dataset is already included, along with a ground truth consisting of seven images from different viewpoints of the owl and the gnome we provide.
+Feel free to use your own dataset to check your results.